Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/MRK Assignment No 02/README.md

 5 .Execute by launching the Python file or running it in a Jupyter Notebook.

 # Results
 When the code is executed, it will retrieve API, remove duplicates, and save the information to a CSV file called "youtube.csv."
-The final product will comprise the following:

 Before processed to the CSV file, the details like (Name, Comments, Time, Likes, Reply Count) will displayed in JSON Format.

 In a tabular style with columns for Name, Comments, Year, Time, Likes, Reply Count are contained in csv file.